 Online marketing is largely dependent on a website’s content.
-Whether you are optimizing the site for organic traffic or running paid social or SEM campaigns, content remains the centerpiece.
-And while a lot of things depend on content, content itself heavily relies on the keywords and the topic you select.
+Whether you are optimizing the site for organic traffic or running paid social or SEM campaigns, the content remains the centerpiece.
+And while a lot of things depend on content, the content itself heavily relies on the keywords and the topic you select.

 Keyword research not only helps content rank higher on the search engine results pages for the right keywords, but it also dictates the structure of the content.
 This is another crucial aspect of producing high-quality content that engages users with a good user experience and valuable information that meets their search intent.